CodClever/.py-to-.exe-file-documentation/README.md

 Point to note :-
-* There may be some or many problems or issues related to information, etc. in this .txt file.
+* There may be some or many problems or issues related to information, etc. in this readme file.
 * There are popularly two methods for conveting .py file to .exe file, that is :- *